crownstone/bluenet/README.md

     data_handle = 0x0B

 Of course, this is too cumbersome.
 We will soon implement something that figures out the right handles automatically.

+### Debugging bootloader

+Make sure the bootloader is actually loaded and the proper address for the application is set.
+If you use the `J-Link` you can use `./general_command.sh` to read individual memory locations:

+    mem 0x10001014 4

+This should be `0x34000` if you use the bootloader.
+If it is `0xFFFF` the application will be loaded from the application start address.

+If the bootloader does not find a valid app, there might indeed not be an app available, o its configuration field that tells it that the app is correct isn't set properly:

+    mem 3FC00 10

+This should return `0000 0001 0000 0000 0000 00FE 0000 0000`.
+If it isn't set correctly, make sure you have uploaded the `bootloader.hex` file (and not only the `bootloader.bin` file).

 ## iBeacon